ThomasAWood/KeyboardDrumKit/README.md

 # Simple Keyboard Drum Kit
-A simple Javascript drum kit application that plays different drum samples and animates imageso of a drum kit from the keyboard
+A simple Javascript drum kit application that you can play with your keyboard.
+It plays a drum sample and animates the images of each part of the drum kit.

 # Keys and Corresponding Drums
 A = Bass Drum